um-grex/grex-docs/content/english/connecting/data-transfer/one-drive.md

 rclone config
 {{< / highlight >}}

-The last command drop to a prompt and will ask a large number of interactive questions.
+The last command shows a prompt and will ask a large number of interactive questions.
 Answer them as follows:

 * Q: "No remotes found -- make a new one"
     * answer "n" for a new remote